Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 Red Rock Canyon National Conservation Area

 This is one of the best add-ons for travelers who want to balance Las Vegas entertainment with outdoor scenery.
-It can work well for families, couples, photographers, and active travelers.
+It can work well for families, couples, photographers, active travelers, and anyone who wants big Southwest scenery without driving hours from the city.

 Hoover Dam and Lake Mead